POPELVIN/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5-	Write a function that frees a listint_t list.
 6-	Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
 7-	Write a function that returns the nth node of a listint_t linked list.
+8-	Write a function that returns the sum of all the data (n) of a listint_t linked list.